Logo

 Five days before the crash, Mike Todd flew on this plane to Albuquerque, 78 miles east of the crash site, to promote a screening of Michael Mike Todd's Around the World in 80 Days.

-Mike Todd paid for the installation of two extra fuel tanks in his leased Lodestar aircraft; this made the aircraft weigh more than its official rating when all the tanks were full, without the flight crew, passengers or luggage aboard.
+Mike Todd paid for the installation of two extra fuel tanks in his leased Lodestar aircraft; this made it weigh more than its official rating when all the tanks were full.

 Mike Todd was on his way to New York to accept the New York Friars Club "Showman of the Year" award.

-Taylor wanted to travel with her husband, but stayed home with a cold after Mike Todd overruled her pleas to join the trip.
+Taylor wanted to go with him, but stayed home with a cold after Mike Todd overruled her pleas to come along.

 Just hours before the crash, Mike Todd described the plane as safe as he phoned friends, including Joseph Mankiewicz and Kirk Douglas, in an attempt to recruit a gin rummy player for the flight: "Ah, c'mon," he said.